BastienGolomer/CS439-DCASGD/README.md

 - Tatiana Cogne (SC-MA2)

 ## :memo: Repository description
-The repositoty counts all the jupyter notebooks used to get the
+The repository contains all the jupyter notebooks used to conduct our experiments.
+The `notebooks` folder contains the notebooks to run to reproduce our results.
+It is recommended to run them using Google Colab or another service that allows to run on GPU, since the architecture of our models can make the running time quite long if ran on classical CPU.

 ## :arrows_clockwise: How to run the code
 In order to run the code, please install the latest version of Jupyter Lab, jupyter or directly run in colab.
 Some notebooks were coded in colab and thus contain a mounting step.
-If you want to run the notebooks locally, please comment this line.
+If you want to run the notebooks locally, please comment out this line.

 If you have access to a cluster of GPU, please make sure to make the appropriate modifications to the code.
 Particularly, make sure to update the **context** variable to consider the gpus available and which to use, as well as the distribution of the training data.
 Moreover, check the compatibility of your CUDA toolkit and cuDNN versions with mxnet (this is what restrained us).